skypanther/timpoulsen.com/content/remotework.md

 **Document and share** &mdash; Document all decisions and take & share meeting minutes.
 It's harder to maintain focus and keep track of everything that goes on in a virtual meeting than an in-person meeting.

-**Start meetings on time** Whether you’re onsite or remote, show up on time.
+**Start meetings on time** &mdash; Whether you’re onsite or remote, show up on time.
 Attending meetings remotely is confusing enough already without the mess of random start times and late joiners.

 ## When life returns to normal